Online Maximum Matching with Recourse: Introduction

-In this work we also introduce and study the setting in which edges may undergo both arrivals and departures.
-In other words, edges may not only arrive (in the form of a request), but may also disappear adversarially (subsequently to their appearance).
-This setting is motivated by similar models that have been studied in the context of the online Steiner tree problem~\cite{GuptaKumar:14:Deletions}.
-We call this problem the online maximum matching problem under the {\em edge arrival/departure model with edge-bounded recourse}.
-For this problem, we further distinguish two models concerning the edge departures.
+Last, in what concerns the edge arrival/departure setting, we make a further distinction concerning the edge departures.
 In the {\em full departure} model, the adversary is allowed to delete any edge in the graph, and thus also any edge that may have been provisionally accepted by the online algorithm.
 We show that this model is quite restrictive, since it yields excessive power to the adversary.
 We thus also study the {\em limited departure} model, in which the adversary may delete only edges not currently accepted by the online algorithm.